 The older automatic transmission may not use coolant lines to the transmission, and these are even more sensitive to high loads.

 Most cars do not have an external temperature gauge for the automatic transmissions fluid.
-Instead, they are using a warning light or the check engine light to show up when the transmission is overheated.
+Instead, they use a warning light or the check engine light to show when the transmission is overheated.
 An overheated transmission can also cause the engine to go into limp mode to lower the risk of overheating.